openspyrit/spyrit-examples/2024_Optics_Express/readme.md

 2. Run `figure_3.py` and `figure_4.py` to reproduce the reconstruction images obtained from simulated measurements (figure 3) or from experimental measurements (figure 4).

-3. Run `table_1.py` to reproduce the statistical results presented in table 1.
+3. Run `table_1.py` with the data available at [...] to reproduce the statistical results presented in table 1.
 This code runs on a subset of the the ImageNet validation data.
 For this reason, you will get values close to but not equal to those presented in the paper.

 ## Training of the networks from scratch